BossWasHere/SkyGrid/README.md

 >com.backwardsnode.skygrid.weight.AlphaWeight - Weight for initial testing (may be removed)\
 >com.backwardsnode.skygrid.weight.SurvivalWeight - Used for survival generation

 Block Attempt Generators (BAGs) are similar to block populators, but are applied immediately after a block is generated.
 They allow for control over what block to generate on the top, bottom or sides of a block in the grid.
+**To specify a weight for these generators, place a ';' at the end of the class name followed by the chance of the generator running.**
 >**Current BAGs:**\
 >com.backwardsnode.skygrid.generator.FarmlandGenerator - Plants crops on top of farmland\
 >com.backwardsnode.skygrid.generator.CactusGenerator - Plants cactus on top of sand/red sand\